Skip to content

 envs up

 Launches an entire environment including all of its apps.
 This command can be used to stand up an entire preview environment.
+This will only build/deploy apps that have auto-deploy enabled.

 Usage